neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 FileVault disk encryption is a non-negotiable security baseline across every managed macOS client fleet.
-At an MSP managing dozens of client environments, ensuring every device was encrypted — and that the IT team had access to every recovery key — was a persistent operational challenge.
+At an MSP managing dozens of client environments, ensuring every device was encrypted, and that the IT team had access to every recovery key, was a persistent operational challenge.

 Two distinct failure modes existed: